-Effective April 1, 2013, the LHIN entered into an agreement with Central East, Mississauga Halton and North Simcoe Muskoka (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
+Effective February 1, 2012, the LHIN entered into an agreement with South West, Waterloo Wellington and Hamilton Niagara Haldimand Brant LHINs (the "Cluster") in order to enable the effective and efficient delivery of e-health programs and initiatives within the geographic area of the Cluster.
 Under the agreement, decisions related to the financial and operating activities of the Enabling Technologies for Integration Project Management Office are shared.
 No LHIN is in a position to exercise unilateral control.

-The Central West LHIN is designated the Lead LHIN with this agreement and as such holds the accountability over the distribution of the funds and manages the shared Project Management Office.
-In the event that the Cluster experiences a surplus, the Lead LHIN is responsible for returning those funds to the MOH.
-The total Cluster funding received for the year ended March 31, 2020 was \$1,020,000 (\$2,040,000 in 2019).
+Effective April 1, 2018 the Erie St. Clair LHIN was designated the Lead LHIN with this agreement and as such holds the accountability over the distribution of the funds and manages the shared Project Management Office.
+In the event that the Cluster experiences a surplus, each LHIN is responsible for returning those restricted funds to the MOH.
+The total Cluster funding received for the year ended March 31, 2020 was \$2,000,000 (\$4,475,000 in 2019).

-Funding of \$312,714 (\$985,792 in 2019) was allocated to other LHIN's within the cluster who incurred eligible expenses of \$312,714 (\$985,792 in 2019).
+Funding of \$1,500,000 (\$3,475,000 in 2019) was allocated to other LHIN's within the cluster who incurred eligible expenses of \$1,500,000 (\$3,121,866 in 2019).
+The LHIN has set up a payable to the MOH for \$143,434 (\$353,134 in 2019).